matthewekeller/WebRocketX/Readme.md

 <br/><br/>

-## Example Welcome Page For A Dynamic Web Application
+## Simple HTML Example For A Dynamic Web Application

 Runnable example templates for PHP and Django can be found in the templates folder in the source code.

-### Simple HTML Example
+### Welcome Page

 The welcome page is your web applications landing page, usually behind your login page.
 The welcome page is where your SPA begins.
-Here is an exmaple page in plain HTML.
+Key parts are the library includes, the framework variables settings, the starting target, and the communications error alert.

 ```html
 <!DOCTYPE html>